mantidproject/mantid/docs/source/release/v3.11.0/framework.rst

 ####################

 - A bug that makes it difficult to define and use attributes in python fit functions has been fixed.
+- The usability of the fit functions has been improved.

 |